marshmallow94/cat-fight/README.md

 # Required Information when Submitting Tank Game

 ## Version of Java Used:
+Java 15+

 ## IDE used:
+IntelliJ

 ## Steps to Import project into IDE:
+Clone the code from github

 ## Steps to Build your Project:
+1. In your IDE, extend the Gradle tab on the right sight of your window.
+2. Expand the tasks of your project and then select: desktop -> other -> run

 ## Steps to run your Project:
+1. The jar file which contains the game is in jar directory.
+2. In your terminal, cd to jar module.
+3. The jar file name is “CatFight.jar”.
+4. Run command:
+`java -XstartOnFirstThread -jar CatFight.jar`

 ## Controls to play your Game: